prashubisht15/Community-app/README.md

 Run this command to install all the dependecies...\

 ### Dependencies
-Mainly, the Material UI is used and few other dependecies\
+Mainly, the Material UI is used and few other dependecies.\

-1. npm install @mui/material @emotion/react @emotion/styled\
+1. npm install @mui/material @emotion/react @emotion/styled.\
-this is used for Box, Button, Grid, Modal and styling\
+this is used for Box, Button, Grid, Modal and styling.\

 2. npm install @mui/icons-material]
-this is used to use icons\
+this is used to use icons.\

 3.npm install axios
 this is used to get the data from API